kjosib/sophie/docs/why_sophie.rst

 .. note::
     Ok, confession: That last point is not yet implemented.
 The current version can "crash".
-    But that one feature is Sophie's main *raison d'être*.
+    But that feature is partially working in dev.
 So it's coming soon.

 Moreover, learning Sophie will affect you in different ways from learning a conventional starter-language.
 Sophie teaches you how to think about problems and design solutions effectively.